kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-mcp.md

 1. LLMs are terrible at selection from a long list of tools.
 2. Your existing API descriptions are probably not ready for LLM consumption.
 Writing for LLM is different than writing for humans.
 3. APIs are designed for resource management, not for humans.
 LLMs are human-like.

+Each tool should do one thing and do it well.
+The `name` and `description` of your tools and their parameters are your primary interface with the LLM.
+Be clear, concise, and unambiguous.
+Log every single tool invocation.
+Record the tool name, the exact parameters it was called with, and the result it returned.
+This is invaluable for debugging.

 ### References and further reading
 - https://github.com/modelcontextprotocol/typescript-sdk